dhrunlauwers/teaching-challenge/lesson-material/introduction.md

 For a complete list of all functions, see Pandas documentation in the references section below.

+### Missing data

+It's very common that you will get a dataset where values for certain observations are missing.
+A large number of missing values could affect the analysis, so they will have to either be removed or filled in with an estimate.

+Some useful functions for working with missing values include:
+- `isnull()`: Generates a boolean indicating missing values.
+- `fillna()`: Returns a copy of the data with missing values filled in
+- `dropna()`: Returns a filtered version of the data without missing values

+There are many ways of estimating missing values that cannot be covered in the scope of this lesson.
+Please take a look at the reference section below if you are interested in learning more.

 ## Data wrangling with Pandas
 Now to get wrangling!
 Open up the [Jupyter notebook associated with this lesson](./demonstration.ipynb) and lets get started.